-I recently purchased hibiscus petal powder to add to my henna treatments for a black cherry tint.
+I recently purchased hibiscus flower powder to add to my henna treatments for a black cherry tint.
 It created a beautiful color with my henna.
 I’ve been using henna to strengthen my hair and promote healthy hair growth.
 My hair is much softer, more manageable, and sheds less.
 Read more about henna in my article Henna Beautiful Hair.

 Hibiscus flower petals have some wonderful alternate uses as well.

 1. Hair Rinse

 Hibiscus petals promote healthy hair growth, prevent hair fall and dandruff, and slow down premature graying.
 It also adds shine and luster to hair as it is a wonderful hair conditioner.